Skip to content

 – Insulin Pumps.

-After deciding they can afford it, they upgrade to Gold Hospital Cover.
+After deciding they can afford it, they upgrade to Gold Hospital Cover that covers them both.

 What is the best health insurance for couples with different health needs?

-If you and your partner have different health needs, you may consider taking out singles policies rather than a couples policy.
+If you and your partner have different health needs, you may consider taking out 2 separate Singles policies for each adult rather than a Couples policy for 2 adults.

 A couple in their 30s with different health needs

-Veronica and Trevor are a couple.
+Veronica and Trevor are a couple living together.
 They are both 30 and earn $150,000 a year.
-They are both keen to take out private health insurance before they have to pay the Lifetime Health Cover Loading.
+They are both keen to take out Private Health Insurance before they have to pay the Lifetime Health Cover Loading.

-They use the healthslips.com.au Calculator to explore their options and discover that couples Hospital Cover is no cheaper than 2 singles policies.
+They use the healthslips.com.au Calculator to explore their options and discover that Hospital Cover for both Trevor and Veronica is no cheaper than 2 Singles policies for each of them.

-Veronica and Trevor decide to take out Singles Health Insurance.
-Veronica takes out Gold Hospital Cover and a Basic Extras policy to cover General Dental and Physiotherapy.
+Veronica and Trevor decide to take out health insurance separately.
+Veronica takes out Gold Hospital Cover and some Extras Cover to include General Dental and Physiotherapy.
 Trevor takes out Bronze Hospital Cover.

 A couple in their 50s with different health needs

-Xian and Chen are a couple.
+Xian and Chen are a couple living together.
 They are both in their mid-50s.
 Xian earns $220,000 a year and Chen earns $182,000 a year.
-They have a couples Bronze Hospital Cover policy.
+They have a Couples Bronze Hospital Cover policy.

 Xian is happy with Bronze Hospital Cover as he believes in natural therapies and keeping fit to maintain his health.
 He has never claimed on the policy and has it primarily for tax reasons.